-Competencies 1-5
+- Competencies 1-5

-- 1 evidence per practice behavior - Must be a balanced mix between field and course evidences - Must be a balanced mix of micro and macro foci (So, this would amount to a minimum of 2 for each: macro and micro)
+- 1 evidence per practice behavior

+- Must be a balanced mix between field and course evidences

+- Must be a balanced mix of micro and macro foci (So, this would amount to a minimum of 2 for each: macro and micro)

-Competencies 6-9
+- Competencies 6-9

 - 2 evidences per practice behavior:

-- \circ 1 from field
+- 1 from field

-- \circ 1 from course
+- 1 from course

 - Must be a balanced mix of micro and macro evidences

-Each competency page must include the following content in the introduction, or following the evidences (examples posted in e-Class/Perusall) (You have to have all these questions answered across each competency, not for each evidence, but it is helpful to begin thinking of answering all these questions for each evidence, and see how it fits.
-Therefore, within each competency, you need to discuss the knowledge, values, skills, processes (link to a list of processes available in e-class) and theoretical foundations/theories (link to theories website provided in e-class) appropriate to the competencies.
+Each evidence must include the following content in the introduction (You have to have all these questions answered across each competency, not for each evidence, but it is helpful to begin thinking of answering all these questions for each evidence, and see how it fits.
+So, within each competency, we need to see knowledge, values, skills, processes (link to a list of processes available in e-class) and theoretical foundations/theories (link to theories website provided in e-class).